-Spring break is finally here and there was no better way to start it off than road tripping three and a half hours to Ponca, Arkansas and the Buffalo National River with 12 friends for a weekend away.
+Spring break is finally here and there was no better way to kick it off than road tripping three and a half hours to Ponca, Arkansas and the Buffalo National River with 12 friends for a weekend away.

 We packed our cars, piled in, and began our adventure.
 We arrived at our campsite just before sundown, set up camp, then relaxed around the campfire amidst good friends and good conversation.

 However, the trials were not yet over.
-We soon left our intended path, turning a six-mile round trip into an 11-mile hike.
+We soon left our intended path, turning a six-mile round trip hike into an 11-mile endeavor.
 Oh, but it was worth it.
 We found ourselves at the bank of the river, where some of us soaked in the rays while others took a dip in the water that was equally as chilly as it was beautiful and clear.

-An experienced hiker crossed our path and happily helped us.
+To our fortune, an experienced hiker crossed our path and happily helped us.
 After twice crossing the river that was up to our knees, we finally found our initial destination—a 209 feet tall waterfall called Hemmed-In Hollow Falls.
 It was beautiful and the set back was absolutely worth it.

 The hardest part still awaited us, however, as we made our way back up to the trailhead.
-With heavy breaths and beating chests, we pushed our way to the top.
+With deep breaths and beating chests, we pushed our way to the top.
 It was no easy task.

 Once we reached our destination, we were met with beautiful views and steep cliffs.
-We soaked it in as we recapped how awesome our trip had been, despite the mishaps.
+We soaked it in as we recapped how awesome our short trip had been, despite the mishaps.
 After an hour or so, we began the trek back uphill to our awaiting cars.
 With heavy legs and full hearts, we found our way to the top, hopped in our cars, and made our way back to Missouri.